-Both Good On You’s methodology and Good Measures have been developed in close consultation with a range of industry experts to ensure that each brand is fairly considered based on the best practices that apply to their unique position.
+Both Good On You’s brand rating system [PDF] and Good Measures have been developed in close consultation with a range of industry experts to ensure that each brand is fairly considered based on the best practices that apply to their unique position.
 This is reflected in the questions you’re asked and how certain issues are weighted.

 In every case, materiality is key—meaning Good On You assesses issues based on what’s most important and impactful.

 Here are some of the primary factors that determine how your Good Measures experience is personalised, as well as some insights into how your answers on some issues might affect your Good On You score and rating.

 Good On You’s rating system distinguishes between large and small brands.
 A brand is classified as large or small based on its annual turnover or that of its parent company using the definition set out by the European Commission.
 The size classifications help determine the issues that each brand is expected to address.